I’m reviewing every episode of AfterMASH, in original broadcast order, and asking fans to add their memories and opinions.

 To convince Dr. Boyer he can be trusted, Klinger tells him about wearing dresses in Korea, insisting he never did anything by the book.

-This is the eighth of 14 episodes directed by Burt Metcalfe.
+This is the seventh of 13 episodes directed by Burt Metcalfe.

-This is the seventh of nine episodes written or co-written by Dennis Koenig.
-He provided the story for a tenth episode.
+This is the seventh of 12 episodes written or co-written by Dennis Koenig.

 Guest star Alan Toy previously appeared in the M*A*S*H episode “Cementing Relationships” during Season 9.